North Korea is test-firing missiles again. Here’s what to make of the launches.

 Kim’s missile ambitions

-In January 2021, Kim unveiled a five-year plan to expand his nuclear arsenal, including “preemptive” and “retaliatory” strike capabilities that allow its warheads to “accurately hit and extinguish” targets within 15,000 kilometers (9,230 miles), which would reach Washington.
+In January 2021, Kim unveiled a five-year plan to expand his nuclear arsenal, including “preemptive” and “retaliatory” strike capabilities to allow its warheads to “accurately hit and extinguish” targets within 15,000 kilometers (9,320 miles), which would reach Washington.
 His must-haves included the development of hypersonics, solid-fuel ICBMs that can be launched from land and sea, spy satellites and reconnaissance drones, and more research and development into advanced military equipment.

-“We ought to augment our nuclear technology and further develop the nuclear weapons to be lighter and smaller … while continue producing tactical nuclear weapons and super-large nuclear warheads,” Kim said in January 2021.
+“We ought to augment our nuclear technology and further develop the nuclear weapons to be lighter and smaller … while [we] continue producing tactical nuclear weapons and super-large nuclear warheads,” Kim said in January 2021.

 Kim appears to be on track.
 In recent years, there has been a huge growth in the diversity of new missile systems in North Korea.
-Since the January 2021 announcement, North Korea has introduced seven new missile capabilities according to the plan that Kim announced, according to Ankit Panda, weapons expert and a senior fellow at the U.S.-based Carnegie Endowment for International Peace.
+Since the January 2021 announcement, North Korea has introduced seven new missile capabilities in keeping with the plan Kim announced, according to Ankit Panda, a weapons expert and senior fellow at the U.S.-based Carnegie Endowment for International Peace.

 “I’m expecting that this year will include more missile tests as the North Koreans work to carry out the numerous goals set by Kim Jong Un” in January 2021, Panda said.